 - You only have to worry about one camera setting.
 With manual mode, you need to think about all three to expose a picture correctly.

 - It’s easy to change between fast and slow shutter speeds for changing subjects or environments.

 - With shutter priority, you can still control the Exposure Value scale, adding or subtracting stops of extra light.
 This helps to tackle your camera’s inefficiency.

 - You will still need to set the ISO value.
 It will not change unless placed on Auto ISO.

-- By using Auto ISO, there is no setting that the camera will prioritise after it selects the shutter speed.
+- By using Auto ISO setting, there is no setting that the camera will prioritise after it selects the shutter speed.